 First, some legal background: An HOA is a nonprofit corporation or unincorporated association, the purpose of which is to manage a common interest real estate development.
 The HOA comprises owners of property in the development, which elect members of a governing board to direct its activities.
 The board of directors has certain powers and duties.
 Directors also have individual duties, and may incur liability if they breach those duties.

 HOAs are created under and regulated by state law.
-State laws usually require the first meeting of the HOA to be held within a certain amount of time after the first unit in a development is sold.
+State laws often require the first meeting of the HOA to be held within a certain amount of time after the first unit in a development is sold.
 For instance, the first meeting of the HOA may have to occur within six months after the closing of the sale of the first unit in the development.
 All property owners, including the developer, are invited to the meeting.

-Manner of Voting
+Manner of Voting for HOA Board

 The governing documents should require that so long as the majority of power resides in the developer, a certain percentage of board members should be elected by the non-developer owners.